He Panned It, Now He Sucks

 - Charlie Brooker often does this in reverse by professing fandom of shows his readers tend to sneer at such as Friends and Little Britain.
 More conventionally, there was probably some surprise when he panned Monkey Dust in his Screen Burn column.

-- In iCarly, this was the in-universe reaction to Freddie's criticism of the Fred videos.
+- This was the in-universe reaction to Freddie's criticism of the Fred videos.

 - Fandom version when the Word of God Author Tract via Carly in iStart A Fan War showed Dan Schneider wasn't exactly happy with the Shipping focus of it.
 Cue flames, people threatening to stop watching, people who'd been doing episode reviews quitting, and internet backdraft all over.